trailofbits/hacker-anthology/README.md

 ## Motion Graphics

 * [Hacker Home Base](hacker_home_base) - a "hacker typer"-like computer display showing a growing number of compromised hosts

-[Email us](mailto:dan@trailofbits.com) if you have special needs requiring non-attribution for your project.